ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 - **RMSE (Root Mean Squared Error):** Improved from 0.025 to 0.020.
 - **R² Value:** Increased from 0.85 to 0.89.

-The results demonstrate significant improvements in forecasting accuracy, showcasing the hybrid model's effectiveness.
+These metrics demonstrate significant improvements in forecasting accuracy, showcasing the hybrid model's effectiveness.

 ## Concept Drift Detection